cs-open-project/projectsfound/apache/README.md

 介绍: Iceberg brings the reliability and simplicity of SQL tables to big data, while making it possible for engines like Spark, Trino, Flink, Presto, Hive and Impala to safely work with the same tables, at the same time.

+### Iggy

+Description: Iggy is a high-performance, ultra-low latency and large-scale persistent message streaming platform written in Rust.

+介绍: Iggy is a high-performance, ultra-low latency and large-scale persistent message streaming platform written in Rust.

 ### Ignite[分布式数据库]

 Description: Apache Ignite is a distributed database for high-performance computing with in-memory speed.